Hornbill-Docs/style-guide/style-guide/contractions.md

 **Examples (correct) ✅**
 - The database does not back up the information automatically.
-- A user can not drop a database without the proper privileges.
+- A user cannot drop a database without the proper privileges.
 - For more information about Git's new features, see "What's new in this release."